 - 3D NURBS data type can be exported to CAD software applications with ease

-- Many Bezier types can be imported in Maya 3D including NURBS data type
+- In Maya, Bezier curves can be imported as well as the NURBS data type

 - NURBS data can be imported from different CAD applications in Maya